 Processing of Customer Data in Connection with the Payment Services

 The parties acknowledge and agree that Merchant and PayPal are each independent Controllers in respect of all Customer Data Processed in connection with the Payment Services.
 As such, PayPal independently determines the purpose and the means of the Processing of such Customer Data and is not a joint Controller with Merchant with respect to such Customer Data.

 The parties acknowledge and agree that PayPal is permitted to use, reproduce and Process Customer Data and payment transaction data for the following limited purposes:

-- as reasonably necessary to provide and improve the Payment Services to Merchant and its Customers, including in connection with its fraud protection tools;
+- as reasonably necessary to provide and improve the Payment Services to Merchant and its Customers, including fraud protection tools;

 - to monitor, prevent and detect fraudulent payment transactions and to prevent harm to Merchant, PayPal and to third parties,